Otmane-debug/restaurant_website/README.md

-﻿This is an assignement of bootstrap@4.0.0
+﻿This is an assignement of a certification

 ![alt text](https://github.com/Otmane-debug/bootstrap/blob/master/home.png)
 ![alt text](https://github.com/Otmane-debug/bootstrap/blob/master/about_us.png)